← Back to Blog

 You might assume the special education case manager is taking official notes, so you do not need to bother.
 This is a dangerous assumption.
 The official notes are often broad summaries.
 As the general education teacher, you need to know exactly how the meeting impacts your daily instruction.

-If a parent questions whether you are implementing an agreed upon accommodation three months later, you need a written record proving you are following the plan.
-Your notes are your professional protection.
+If a parent questions whether you are implementing an agreed upon accommodation three months later, you need a written record showing exactly what the team decided and what you committed to.
+Your notes are what keep the plan on track.

 Continuity of Care